ruricolist/serapeum/README.md

 a name.
 I regard missing credits as bugs: please report them.

-Serapeum is intended to be portable, but it is only tested where it is developed, on SBCL and Clozure CL.
-Patches for other Lisps are welcome, whether bug fixes or unportable enhancements.
+Serapeum is intended to be portable, but it is only tested where it is developed, on [SBCL][] and [Clozure CL][].
+Patches for other Lisps are welcome, whether bug fixes or implementation-specific optimizations.

 # Commentary